 NRFF Interviews Director Mark Smith

 Mark Smith is a filmmaker from Portland, Oregon.
 He has produced the films North, Denmark and A House, A Home.
 As a cinematographer, Mark spent many years filming winter expeditions in North America and South America.
 He is the co-author of two photography books, Osterlandet and The Powder Road.
-Two Balloons is Mark’s first animated film.
+Two Balloons is Mark’s first animated film, which won the Best of Fest, Best Animation and Best Music Score awards at NRFF Amsterdam 2018.
 Interview by Massimo Barbato, Creative Director, NRFF.

 The theme of Two Balloons is about people connecting and sticking together when life gets tough, when we’re faced with the unexpected and difficult.